-Chang, YC, Wang, YK, Wu, D & Lin, CT 2017, 'Generating a fuzzy rule-based brain-state-drift detector by riemann-metric-based clustering', 2017 IEEE International Conference on Systems, Man, and Cybernetics, SMC 2017, IEEE International Conference on Systems, Man, and Cybernetics, IEEE, Banff, AB, Canada, pp. 1220-1225.View/Download from: UTS OPUS or Publisher's site
+Chang, YC, Wang, YK, Wu, D & Lin, CT 2017, 'Generating a fuzzy rule-based brain-state-drift detector by riemann-metric-based clustering', 2017 IEEE International Conference on Systems, Man, and Cybernetics, SMC 2017, IEEE International Conference on Systems, Man, and Cybernetics, IEEE, Banff, AB, Canada, pp. 1220-1225.View/Download from: Publisher's site

 © 2017 IEEE.
 Brain-state drifts could significantly impact on the performance of machine-learning algorithms in brain computer interface (BCI).
 However, less is understood with regard to how brain transition states influence a model and how it can be represented for a system.
 Herein we are interested in the hidden information of brain state-drift occurring in both simulated and real-world human-system interaction.
 This research introduced the Riemann metric to categorize EEG data, and visualized the clustering result so that the distribution of the data can be observable.
 Moreover, to defeat subjective uncertainty of electroencephalography (EEG) signals, fuzzy theory was employed.
 In this study, we built a fuzzy rule-based brain-statedrift detector to observe the brain state and imported data from different subjects to testify the performance.
 The result of the detection is acceptable and shown in this paper.
 In the future, we expect that brain-state drifting can be connected with human behaviors via the proposed fuzzy rule-based classification.
 We also will develop a new structure for a fuzzy rule-based brain-statedrift detector to improve the detection accuracy.

-Chiu, CY, Singh, AK, Wang, YK, King, JT & Lin, CT 2017, 'A wireless steady state visually evoked potential-based BCI eating assistive system', Proceedings of the International Joint Conference on Neural Networks, International Joint Conference on Neural Networks, IEEE, Anchorage, AK, USA, pp. 3003-3007.View/Download from: UTS OPUS or Publisher's site
+Chiu, CY, Singh, AK, Wang, YK, King, JT & Lin, CT 2017, 'A wireless steady state visually evoked potential-based BCI eating assistive system', Proceedings of the International Joint Conference on Neural Networks, International Joint Conference on Neural Networks, IEEE, Anchorage, AK, USA, pp. 3003-3007.View/Download from: Publisher's site

 © 2017 IEEE.
 Brain-Computer interface (BCI) which aims at enabling users to perform tasks through their brain waves has been a feasible and worth developing solution for growing demand of healthcare.
 Current proposed BCI systems are often with lower applicability and do not provide much help for reducing burdens of users because of the time-consuming preparation required by adopted wet sensors and the shortage of provided interactive functions.
 Here, by integrating a state visually evoked potential (SSVEP)-based BCI system and a robotic eating assistive system, we propose a non-invasive wireless steady state visually evoked potential (SSVEP)-based BCI eating assistive system that enables users with physical disabilities to have meals independently.
 The analysis compared different methods of classification and indicated the best method.
 The applicability of the integrated eating assistive system was tested by an Amyotrophic Lateral Sclerosis (ALS) patient, and a questionnaire reply and some suggestion are provided.
 Fifteen healthy subjects engaged the experiment, and an average accuracy of 91.35%, and information transfer rate (ITR) of 20.69 bit per min are achieved.
 For online performance evaluation, the ALS patient gave basic affirmation and provided suggestions for further improvement.
 In summary, we proposed a usable SSVEP-based BCI system enabling users to have meals independently.
 With additional adjustment of movement design of the robotic arm and classification algorithm, the system may offer users with physical disabilities a new way to take care of themselves.